- 25 Jun 2009

 Why Do Countries Adopt International Financial Reporting Standards?

-Executive Summary — Why do some countries adopt the European Union (EU)-based International Financial Reporting Standards (IFRS) when others do not?
+Overview — Why do some countries adopt the European Union (EU)-based International Financial Reporting Standards (IFRS) when others do not?
 To expand our understanding of the determinants and consequences of IFRS adoption on a global sample, HBS professor Karthik Ramanna and MIT Sloan School of Management coauthor Ewa Sletten studied variations over time in the decision to adopt these standards in more than a hundred non-EU countries.
 Understanding countries' adoption decisions can provide insights into the benefits and costs of IFRS adoption.
 Key concepts include:

 - Countries with high quality corporate governance systems and more powerful countries are less likely to adopt IFRS.